VVP65/selenium_webdriver/selenium_webdriver/README.md

 Cucumber tests via terminal run command: mvn clean test

-Cucumber tests can also be launched manually from the "Run" command in the "CucumberTestRunner.class" at line 15.
+Cucumber tests can also be launched manually from the "Run" command in the "CucumberTestRunner.class" at the line 15.